intelligent-machine-learning/dlrover/docs/tech_report/fault_tolerance_exps.md

 - The Pod is preempted.
 - The Pod is a straggler.
-- The Pod is placed on a fualt node.
+- The Pod is placed on a fault node.
 - The Pod network breaks down during training.
 - The training process corrupts in the Pod.